MDunlopGray/Git_class_notes/README.md

 1. Pull the latest files from the projectsub submodule.
     * Note the three text files in the projectsub folder.

+# Pushing a Repo to Another Remote Repo

+* Sometimes you need to push your repo to another host.
+* For example, pushing an internal Atlassian Stash repo to the public GitHub repo
+* You want to maintain all the commit history from the source repo into the destination remote repo

+I did this for the course materials.
+My originals are in Bitbucket.org.
+I make them available to you at GitLab.mitre.org.
+Here is the process:

+1. Create a new destination repo called tta566 on GitLab.mitre.org.
+1. Clone the tta566 source repo from Bitbucket.org.
+1. Go into the local folder.
+1. git remote rename origin upstream
+1. git remote add origin git@gitlab.mitre.org:ertorres/tta566.git
+1. git push origin master

 # Gitlab at MITRE
 [Gitlab at MITRE](https://gitlab.mitre.org/)
 Gitlab at MITRE is like GitHub, but it's hosted inside MITRE.
 You have access to Gitlab.